 If you are on one of our trips in April/May, September/October or your forecast looks rainy, you will want to pack some additional layers to help keep you warm on the river.
-Cooler weather is great for hiking and hanging out at camp, but combined with the 50-degree river water makes for a challenging combination if you are not dressed appropriately.
+Cold weather is great for hiking and hanging out at camp, but combined with the 50-degree river water makes for a challenging combination if you are not dressed appropriately.

 We believe there’s no such thing as bad weather in the canyon, only bad clothing choices!
 So to help you stay warm on the river we’ve compiled some tips:

 - Most importantly – no cotton!
 Cotton takes too long to dry and loses its ability to insulate once it is wet.
 You will get cold and stay cold.
-Instead choose layers such as wool, fleece, polypropylene, and capilene that have the ability to retain heat when wet.
+Instead choose layers such as wool, fleece, polypropylene, and Capilene that have the ability to retain heat when wet.

 - Pack several lightweight/midweight items that can be layered.
 Layering gives you the option to add or remove layers for changing conditions and helps to regulate your body temperature.
-In addition to your river clothes, we recommend bringing long underwear, mid-weight fleece pants and a fleece/warm jacket.
+In addition to your river clothes, we recommend bringing long underwear, mid-weight fleece pants, and a fleece/warm jacket.
 Your outer layer should be your waterproof rain gear.
 It is a good idea to bring two sets of base layers: one to wear while rafting and a dry set to change into at camp.